 Havering data privacy statement and your data rights

-This is our our privacy statement.
+This is our privacy statement.
 It outlines your rights regarding the personal details we store about you.

 London Borough of Havering (‘the Council’ or ‘we’ or ‘us’ or ‘our’) gather and process your personal information in accordance with this privacy notice and in compliance with the relevant data protection law.
 This notice provides you with the necessary information regarding your rights and obligations, and explains how, why and when we collect and process your personal data.